Mahdigh8/Lancer/README.md

 Note: Only the super user can go to http://localhost:8000/admin

-Note: after creating post in site, super user should confirm that post otherwise the post will not show in the site
+Note: after creating post in site, super user should confirm that post in http://localhost:8000/admin otherwise the post will not show in the site